Frequently Asked Questions

 Are my professors notified that I am on emergency absence (EA)?

-Yes, the Office of the Dean of Students sends an email to each professor listed on the student’s current schedule as well as to Financial Aid, the Registrar, the Sports Center, and (if the student lives on campus), the Office of Residence Life.
+Yes, the office of the Vice President for Student Services and Dean of Students sends an email to each professor listed on the student’s current schedule as well as to Financial Aid, the Registrar, the Sports Center, and (if the student lives on campus), the Office of Residence Life.
 This email notifies the professors and staff that the student is currently taking an emergency absence, and when the student anticipates returning.
-If there is not yet an anticipated date of return, the Dean of Students' Office will inform faculty of the return date as soon as it is known.
+If there is not yet an anticipated date of return, the office of the Vice President for Student Services and Dean of Students will inform faculty of the return date as soon as it is known.

-Students should be aware that the role of the Dean of Students' Office in connecting with faculty is informational only.
+Students should be aware that the role of the office of the Vice President for Student Services and Dean of Students in connecting with faculty is informational only.
 Faculty may determine how, if at all, this information will influence academic expectations for the student.
 It is the responsibility of the student to be in touch with faculty (as they are able) and to discuss and agree upon a reasonable plan to address any academic issues that may arise from the student's absence.

 What are my responsibilities regarding my classes?